Maria Monk: Public furor

 Monk’s book caused a public outcry.
 Protestants in Montreal, Quebec, demanded an investigation, and the local bishop organized one.
 The inquiry found no evidence to support the claims, though many American Protestants refused to accept the conclusion and accused the bishop of dishonesty.

 Colonel William Leete Stone Sr., a Protestant newspaper editor from New York City, undertook his own investigation.
 In October 1836, his team entered the convent and found that the descriptions in the book did not match the convent's interior.
 During their first visit, the investigators were denied entry to the basement and the nuns’ personal quarters.
 There was much dispute regarding the existence of a tunnel leading to the nuns' residence.
 There were disputes regarding "renovations to the nuns residence and if the "tunnel " had been filled in or not.
 Stone returned to New York, interviewed Monk and concluded that she had never been in the convent.
 On a later visit, he was given total access to all quarters.
 Stone’s team found no evidence that Monk had ever lived in the convent.

 Monk disappeared from the public view.
 It was later discovered that she had spent the seven-year period in question in the Magdalen Asylum for Wayward Girls.
 One critic points out that a nun character in her book, Jane Ray, was actually residing with Monk at the Magdalen Asylum, rather than at the Hotel Dieu Nunnery.
 The Magdalen asylum building was a very small wooden building, quite different from the described nunnery of the book Monk wrote.

 Many details of the story seem to have originated with Monk's legal guardian, William K. Hoyte, an anti-Catholic activist, and his associates.
 The writers later sued each other for a share of the considerable profits, while Monk was left destitute.

 Later life

 Monk traveled to Philadelphia, Pennsylvania, with a lover whom historians often identify as Graham Monk.
 She penned a sequel, Further Disclosures of Maria Monk.
 When she gave birth to another child, Oliver (a brother to William), out of wedlock in 1838, most of her supporters abandoned her.

+Monk died on August 24, 1849 of delirium tremens at the Penitentiary Hospital (Roosevelt Island).

 The Boston Pilot published this obituary for her on September 8, 1849: "There is an end of Maria Monk; she died in the almshouse, still cooking as was her wont.
 Blackwell's Island, New York, on Tuesday".

 Awful Disclosures remained in print for years afterwards and was occasionally revived.
 There appear to have been two Australian editions (1920, 1940).
 The last recorded unsupplemented facsimile edition was published in 1977.